Global Hiring Guide

 1. What is the average cost of hiring an employee in India?

-The average cost varies by role and location, but senior developers earn around $40,000 annually while HR managers earn $6,000-$19,000.
-Total employment costs including benefits typically range from 1.25 to 1.4 times the base salary.
+The average cost varies significantly by role, seniority, and city tier across India.
+Senior developers earn around $40,000 per year nationally, while HR managers earn $6,000 to $19,000.
+Total employer costs, including PF, ESI, gratuity, and mandatory leave, typically run 1.25 to 1.4 times the base salary.

 2. Do I need to establish a legal entity to hire employees in India?